 Why Did Google Change to the Local SEO 3 Pack?

 Google’s decision to show fewer listings appears to have been motivated by the huge rise in mobile search use.
 3 Pack search results make desktop searches mirror those on mobile with additional space for map results and reviews, but the caveat is fewer contenders for the top rankings.
-However, as mentioned above search results are localised, meaning that the local SEO three pack changes considerably by dependent on searchers locations.
+However, as mentioned above, search results are localised, meaning that the local SEO three-pack changes considerably depending on searcher’s locations.

-You can expand the “More Places” section below the local SEO 3 pack and these results appear to be unaffected in local search results.
+You can expand the “More Places” section below the local SEO 3 pack, and these results appear to be unaffected in local search results.
 This leaves ample opportunity for businesses that don’t make the top three to still make it in the top search results.
-But the ideal is to get into that local 3 pack.
-So, the obvious question is what is the best way to go about trying to do that?
+But the idea is to get into that local 3 pack.
+So, the obvious question is, what is the best way to go about trying to do that?
 Here are some basic tactics to consider:

 Claim and Complete Your Google My Business Listing Properly

-So if you have not done already, start by claiming your Google My Business listing and fill out as much as possible including a minimum of the following:
+already, start by claiming your Google My Business listing and fill out as much as possible, including a minimum of the following:

 Work on Your Reviews

 Google has removed phone numbers and exact addresses from search results but starred reviews remain.
 Therefore, businesses hoping to both crack the top three and see traffic from that ranking need to make sure they’ve got a high volume of good reviews.

 And these are not only Google reviews, – although those are hugely important – but also reviews on local directory pages like Yelp! and even Facebook, along with industry-specific sites.
 So ask customers to leave reviews and do it often.